UnexomWid/eryn/README.md

 **eryn** is a native template engine for [NodeJS](https://nodejs.org).

-It was built with high performance in mind, such that it can be used for fast server-side rendering.
+It was built with high performance and flexibility in mind, such that it can be used for fast server-side rendering.

-**This is a pre-release and, as such, may suffer from breaking changes without prior notice.**

 # Getting started